klaeufer/HOTLangBench/README.md

 ### Limitations

+- Each benchmark runs only once.
+Because the benchmarks are coarse-grained and long-running, with substantially difference in running times across languages, this might not be a problem when focusing on major trends.
+Nevertheless, we are planning to make our process for generating the benchmarks more rigorous by using appropriate tools.
-The algorithm(s) included so far are sequential.
+- The algorithm(s) included so far are sequential.
 Therefore, they are only partially relevant for performance differences among these languages in real-world scenarios involving concurrent, parallel, or distributed algorithms and implementations.